 Library Instruction: I.D.E.A.

 Get help using library materials and services - as a class or as an individual - instruction is available in a variety of formats!

 Information literacy is the ability to "recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information."
-In an effort to promote information literacy, the Trible Library has developed a number of modules intended to educate users on the various concepts on information literacy.
+In an effort to promote information literacy, the Trible Library has developed a number of modules intended to educate users on various information literacy concepts.